microsoft/frontend-bootcamp/step2-05/README.md

 }
 ```

-In these demo and exercises, I separated the pure & reducer functions into different files to make it cleaner.
+In the demo and exercises for this step, I separated the pure and reducer functions into different files to make it cleaner.
 The tests inside `pureFunctions.spec.ts` should describe the behavior of the individual functions.
 They are easy to follow and easy to write.

 # Exercise